ewald-lab/ewald-lab-website/index.md

 ---
 ---

-## We investigate the molecular and cellular mechanisms by which environmental chemical exposures contribute to human disease using machine learning and multimodal data.
+## We investigate the molecular and cellular mechanisms by which environmental chemical exposures contribute to human disease using machine learning and multi-modal data.
 {% include section.html %}

 ## The Big Problem

 {% capture col1 %}
 Environmental contaminants cause 16% of premature deaths worldwide, yet most chemicals in commercial use have never been assessed for their potential to impact human health.
-Traditional chemical safety evaluation methods that use live animals are too expensive and slow to assess environmental chemical contributions to disease at scale.
+Traditional chemical safety evaluation methods that use live animals are informative, but too expensive and slow to assess environmental chemical contributions to disease at scale.
 {% endcapture %}

 {% capture col2 %}